Introduction

 Quantifying HIV-1 evolutionary dynamics

 We studied HIV-1 evolution accompanying the development of bnAbs in two donors, CH505 and CH848, enrolled in the Center for HIV/AIDS Vaccine Immunology 001 acute infection cohort 21.
-CH505 developed the CD4 binding site-targeting bnAb CH103, which was first detectable 14 weeks after HIV-1 infection 13.
+CH505 developed the CD4 binding sitetargeting bnAb CH103, which was first detectable 14 weeks after HIV-1 infection 13.
 CH103 maturation was found to be associated with viral escape from another antibody lineage, CH235, that ultimately developed significant breadth 22,23.
 CH848 developed a bnAb, DH270, targeting a glycosylated site near the third variable loop (V3) of Env 14.
 Similar to the bnAb development process in CH505, escape from “cooperating” DH272 and DH475 lineage antibodies was observed to contribute to the maturation of DH270 (ref.
 14).

-To quantify HIV-1 evolutionary dynamics, we sought to infer a fitness model that best explained the changes in the genetic composition of the viral population observed in each individual over time.
-We assume that the effect on viral fitness of each individual mutation a at each site i is quantified by a selection coefficient si(a), with positive coefficients si(a) > 0 denoting mutations that are beneficial for the virus and si(a) < 0 denoting deleterious ones.
-We further assume that the cumulative fitness effects of mutations are additive, such that the overall fitness F of a viral sequence is given by the sum of the selection coefficients for all the mutations that it bears.
-Following this model, we can then quantify the probability of any evolutionary history of the viral population (i.e., the distribution of viral genotypes over time) as a function of the selection coefficients (Methods).
-We then used MPL 24,25 to infer the selection coefficients that best fit the viral dynamics observed in data from CH505 and CH848 (Methods).
-This approach has been successfully applied to study the evolution of HIV-1 (ref.
-24), as well as SARS-CoV-2 (ref.
-26) and experimental evolution in bacteria 27,28.
+Here, we provide a brief overview of the key steps in the MPL approach to inferring selection.
+Further details are available in Methods and in prior work 3943.
+First, we assume that the effect on viral fitness of each individual mutation a at each site i is quantified by a selection coefficient si(a), with positive coefficients si(a) > 0 denoting mutations that are beneficial for the virus and si(a) < 0 denoting deleterious ones.
+We further assume that the cumulative fitness effects of mutations are additive, such that the overall fitness Fα of a viral sequence α is given by the sum of the selection coefficients for all the mutations that it bears.
+That is,

 Broad patterns of HIV-1 selection